Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \remove{ Cost of the algorithm

-As far as the cost of the algorithm is concerned, we have the following for each BV-broadcast instance. \begin{itemize} \item If all correct processors BV-broadcast the same value, the algorithm requires a single communication step.
-Otherwise, it can require two communication steps. \item Let $c \geq n\mathrm{-}t$ be the number of correct processors.
-The correct processors send $c n$ messages if they BV-broadcast the same value, and send $2 c n$ messages otherwise.
-Hence, in a BV-broadcast instance, the correct processors sends $\bigO(n^2)$ messages. \item In addition to the control tag B VAL, a message carries a single bit.
+As far as the cost of the algorithm is concerned, we have the following for each BV-broadcast instance. \begin{itemize} \item If all correct nodes BV-broadcast the same value, the algorithm requires a single communication step.
+Otherwise, it can require two communication steps. \item Let $c \geq n\mathrm{-}t$ be the number of correct nodes.
+The correct nodes send $c n$ messages if they BV-broadcast the same value, and send $2 c n$ messages otherwise.
+Hence, in a BV-broadcast instance, the correct nodes sends $\bigO(n^2)$ messages. \item In addition to the control tag B VAL, a message carries a single bit.
 Hence, message size is constant. \end{itemize} }

 \begin{theorem}[Closure] Let $R$ be an execution of Algorithm~\ref{alg:consensus} that starts from a well-initialized system state and includes a complete invocation of binary consensus.
-Within $\bigO(r):r\leq M$ asynchronous (communication) rounds, with probability $\Pr(r) = 1- (1/2)^r$, and for each correct processor $p_i \in \sP$, the operation $\mathsf{result}_i()$ returns $v \in \{0,1\}$. \end{theorem}
+Within $\bigO(r):r\leq M$ asynchronous (communication) rounds, with probability $\Pr(r) = 1- (1/2)^r$, and for each correct node $p_i \in \sP$, the operation $\mathsf{result}_i()$ returns $v \in \{0,1\}$. \end{theorem}

 {\ref{thm:terminationSafe}} \begin{theoremProof} Lemmas~\ref{thm:ifitwored} to~\ref{thm:probOneL} show the proof.
 Lemma~\ref{thm:ifitwored} shows that once all correct nodes estimate the same value in a round $r$, they hold on this estimate in all subsequent rounds.
 Lemma~\ref{thm:letPiAndPjtwocorrect} shows that correct nodes that pass a singleton to $\mathsf{tryToDecide}()$, pass the same set.
 Lemma~\ref{thm:valid} shows that correct nodes can only decide a value that has been previously proposed by a correct node.
 Lemma~\ref{thm:probOneL} shows that correct nodes have $v\in\{0,1\}$ as a return value from $\mathsf{result}()$.
 This occurs by round $r\le M$ with the probability of $1- (1/2)^r$.
 Putting these together, we obtain the proof of Theorem~\ref{thm:terminationSafe}.